 Forbidden Fictions

 Many works of fiction are avoided or even banned in high schools every year, yet these same texts are often taught to college freshmen.
-As a means of bridging this censorship gap, we will explore many such works in an effort to understand the complex issues the texts present and why those issues inflame censors.
+As a means of bridging this gap, we will explore controversial literary works in an effort to understand the complex issues the texts present and why those issues have motivated attempts at censorship.
+In addition, we will attempt to step back and consider the bigger picture: what concerns or beliefs or values have motivated different groups of people to ban, challenge or limit access to literature in the past/present?

 Field Trips